Gauge-invariant theory of truncated quantum light-matter interactions in arbitrary media: introduction

 In addition to laying out the fundamental theory of gauge-invariant interactions in quantum light-matter systems in a quantized and arbitrary medium, our work also contributes three additional main findings:

-(i) As treating photon loss in quantum optics systems invariably involves truncating a portion of the electromagnetic field dynamical degrees of freedom, we propose that any open quantum systems approach to photon loss (e.g., a master equation) in a system interacting ultra-strongly with matter, from a rigorous theoretical perspective, should be derived in the Coulomb gauge.
-This apparent breaking of gauge invariance becomes significant in the USC regime, and arises specifically due to the nature of the system-reservoir separation associated with open quantum models; gauge invariance is maintained if the ``reservoir'' degrees of freedom are tracked dynamically.
-However, if using a simple (phenomenological) model of system-reservoir coupling, a reduced notion of a gauge transformation can be defined only with respect to a truncated field (eg., a cavity mode in cavity-QED models), which has allowed for previous developments of gauge-invariant models~\cite{Salmon2022Mar,Mercurio2022Apr}.
-Nevertheless, it should be noted that the phenomenological approach to system-reservoir coupling for open cavities fails in the USC regime, which is precisely where the notion of gauge invariance is relevant.
+(i) Any open quantum systems approach to photon loss (e.g., a master equation) in a system interacting ultra-strongly with matter, from a rigorous theoretical perspective, should be derived in the Coulomb gauge, as it is the unique gauge in which the reservoir can be described by a subspace \emph{unentangled} with the light-matter system.
+However, a reduced notion of a gauge transformation can be defined only with respect to a truncated field (e.g., a cavity mode in cavity-QED models), which has allowed for previous developments of gauge-invariant models~\cite{Salmon2022Mar,Mercurio2022Apr} (in these cases, assuming phenomenological models of system-reservoir coupling).
+This necessarily requires a mode-truncated description of the reduced gauge transformation, and thus we propose that there exists a potential intrinsic gauge ambiguity due to mode truncation in rigorous open quantum system models of photon loss, for which the techniques described in this work to retain gauge invariance are important.

-(ii) Contrasting previous claims~\cite{PhysRevResearch.3.023079,Stokes2021Feb}, we show that it is possible to introduce unambiguous phenomenological time-dependent light-matter interactions in \emph{any gauge}, provided the time-dependence of the gauge condition is consistently accounted for in the quantization.
+(ii) Contrasting previous claims~\cite{Stokes2021Feb}, we show that it is possible to introduce unambiguous phenomenological time-dependent light-matter interactions in \emph{any gauge}, provided the time-dependence of the gauge condition is consistently accounted for in the quantization.

 (iii) By considering an explicit model of photodetection in a truncated mode system, we resolve a gauge ambiguity regarding observables, and provide justification for the recent approach that has been used in previous works, for simple model systems of cavity-QED~\cite{PhysRevResearch.3.023079,Savasta2021Jan,Salmon2022Mar,Mercurio2022Apr}.
+By identifying the \emph{correctly mode-truncated electric field operator}, we also refute recent claims~\cite{Stokes2022Nov} that the modal expansion operators of the transverse electric field are not the correct operators to couple to external reservoir modes in the case of open quantum systems.

 The rest of our paper is organized as follows.
 In Sec.~\ref{sec:action}, we present the fundamental {\it action} from which we derive Maxwell's equations and the Lorentz force law in a dispersive and absorbing dielectric, where we treat the medium degrees of freedom explicitly as a frequency and spatially dependent reservoir with an oscillator field.